beejjorgensen/bgc/src/bgc_part_0500_arrays.md

 extensively in the upcoming examples.

 But hold on a second--isn't `p` an `int*`?
 And `*p` gives us `11`, same as `a[0]`?
 Yessss.
-You're starting to get a glimpe of how arrays and pointers are related in C.
+You're starting to get a glimpse of how arrays and pointers are related in C.